 We’re changing the paradigm of yoga education, and we are rolling out Qualification for our Founding Circle Members now!
-If you are a Founding Circle Member, you’ll hear from us soon about how to begin the process of Qualification.
-We’ll be opening up Qualification for everyone in September.
+If you are a Founding Circle Member, you should have received an email to begin the process of Qualification.
+Public Qualification is opening soon — be among the first by signing up for our Waitlist!
 Want to know more?
 Read on.
-You can learn even more about our Educational Structure here.

 By Lisette Cheresson

 The practice of acupuncture and moxibustion dates back roughly 3,000 years to China and Japan.
-Though the efficacy of these ancient practices was “proven” by the U.S. medical community during the 1980s, it wasn’t until manuals were published between 2007–2009, according to Oxford University Press, that the practice was standardized in the United States.
+The efficacy of these ancient practices was “proven” by the U.S. medical community during the 1980s, and the practice was standardized through the creation of the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) in 1982.
+This was further standardized when manuals were published between 2007–2009, according to Oxford University Press.
 On January 21, 2020, the Centers for Medicare & Medicaid Services (CMS) announced that they would cover acupuncture services to help treat chronic lower back pain as an alternative for opioid therapies.
 This ancient healing modality has finally been integrated into the mainstream.

 But Certification is fine!
 Why is this important?

 Traditionally, the teachings of yoga were passed down from teacher to student by direct transmission, or one-on-one learning.
 In a Yoga Unify-hosted conversation for Yoga Journal, Acharya Shunya said that she didn’t believe it was necessary for students to have this kind of discipleship, but asserted that: